walterhiggins/ScriptCraft/README.md

 /js greet(self)
 ```

-Anything you can do using the CanaryMod or CraftBukkit APIs in Java,
+Anything you can do using the Spigot or CanaryMod APIs in Java,
 you can do using ScriptCraft in JavaScript.

 # Description